- Featured Maps

 The gores were then trimmed in Photoshop and georeferenced in ArcMap to the WGS 1984 coordinate system as shown in the image below.
 This is the image that is used to create the virtual globe in Google Earth and ArcGlobe.
 Clicking on the image will open it in Rumsey Google Maps, in a Mercator Projection.

 Terrestrial and Celestial globes were often paired together so in 1792 Cassini made a companion Celestial Globe, showing the Heavens and all the known stars and constellations.
 The Celestial Globe's full title is Globo Celeste calcolato peril corrente anno sulle osservazioni de Sigg.
 Flamsteed e de la Caille.
 Roma : Calc(ografi)a Cam(era)le, 1792.
 Inciso dal P. Gio.
 Ma.
 Cassini, C.R.S.
 Like the terrestrial globe gores, the celestial gores were scanned and georeferenced and then placed on a virtual globe as shown below.
-Click on the globe image below to open the globe in Google Earth (plugin required, turn off Atmosphere layer in Google Earth).
+Click on the globe image below to open the globe in Google Earth (download app required).

 Since the Terrestrial and Celestial Globes were typically viewed side by side in their physical instantiations, we wanted to join them together in their virtual copies.
 We were able to do this in Google Earth by turning the Cassini Celestial Globe inside out and placing it 64 million meters outside the Terrestrial Globe, as seen in the video below.
-The same space can be viewed live in Google Earth (plugin required, turn off Atmosphere layer in Google Earth).
+The same space can be viewed live in Google Earth (download app required, turn off Atmosphere layer in Google Earth).

 At the time we did the Cassini Globes project, the Rumsey Collection did not have copies of the Cassini globe gores.
 The Celestial Globe gores as well as copies of the Terrestrial Globe gores were added to the Rumsey collection in 2007.
 The Terrestrial gores are the same issue as the Library of Congress copies, but the coloring is different, as can be seen from the images below, in a slide-show from the Rumsey collection database, which includes the gores and the printed parts for the "ring sheet" of zodiacs and 2 polar calottes (caps).
 Use the arrows to advance the slides; click on the little "i" to view the catalog record; click on "Go to Source" to see the slide-show full screen.